remyd95/SSE_Project1/REPORT.md

 ### Exploratory Analysis

 We visualized the data to gain some insights into its structure.
-As can be seen in Figure (ADD FIGURES ERRORBARS), it seems that the data is structured as expected, with the Powersaver profile being the most energy efficient and costly in terms of time and the Performance profile being the fastest but least energy efficient.
+As can be seen in Figure 1, it seems that the data is structured as expected, with the Powersaver profile being the most energy efficient and costly in terms of time and the Performance profile being the fastest but least energy efficient.

 ![lineplots](https://raw.githubusercontent.com/remyd95/SSE_Project1/main/images/lineplots.png)
 *Figure 1. (a) Energy consumption in Joule of each power profile; (b) Processing time in seconds of each power profile; (c) Time vs Energy of each profile displayed in order to identify the Pareto frontier.*